 Many are very hardy, and others grow well in the hottest places, so there are choices for everyone, no matter where you live.
 Their large flowers give an exotic, almost tropical and very dramatic note to gardens in cooler climates more familiar with flowering trees like cherries with their relatively small flowers.
 The enormous, scented white flowers on the less-hardy variety really do give a sub-tropical feel, yet some of this type can be grown even in cooler regions.
 There are two main kinds of magnolia trees – those that lose their leaves in winter, flower in early spring and grow in cooler areas, and those that are evergreen, flower all summer and grow best in places without severe winter cold.

-Wherever you live, whatever the size of your garden, and whatever your taste in flowers, magnolia trees have a lot to offer, and these long-lived trees will never let you down, becoming more and more beautiful with each passing year.
+Wherever you live, whatever the size of your garden, and whatever your taste in flowers, a magnolia tree has a lot to offer, and these long-lived trees will never let you down, becoming more and more beautiful with each passing year.

 The Best Features of a Magnolia Tree